adrmac/adrmac.github.io/_posts/2026-02-13-zustand-state-management.md

 date: 2026-02-13
 ---

-My [Orcasound Next](https://github.com/orcasound/orcasound-next) prototype has three contexts that should be migrated to Zustand stores:
+The [Orcasound Next](https://github.com/orcasound/orcasound-next) prototype has three contexts that should be migrated to Zustand stores:

 **DataContext**
 - global filter state set by UI